hande-sevgi/hande-sevgi.github.io/_pages/teaching.md

 nav_order: 6
 ---

-You can find the material of the course I taught at Harvard.
+You can find the list of courses that I taught and syllabus of the course I taught at Harvard.
+Please feel free to contact for the material of the course.

 {% include courses.liquid %}